jaadt7/Astro-Final-Project/README.md

 # Current Issues with Master Branch

 The movies aren't generating properly.
-I suspect a frame rate issues
+I suspect a frame rate issues update will be rolled out from the develop branch